-In 2022, from over 300 tech start-ups that applied, 11 technology start-ups were chosen to undergo a 3-month entrepreneurship bootcamp mentored by local and international experts.
-The top three technology startups competed for a prize of up to Php500,000, while the non-winners were awarded Php300,000 in capital grant funds.
+In 2022, from over 300 tech start-ups that applied, 11 technology start-ups were chosen to undergo a three-month entrepreneurship bootcamp mentored by local and international experts.
+The top three technology start-ups competed for a prize of up to Php500,000, while the non-winners were awarded Php300,000 in capital grant funds.
 Additionally, we provided funding of Php100,000 to six community technology start-ups to support their business expansion efforts.
-LiveWIRE, the Company created a solution derived from a highly renewable indigenous plant and developed it to create products that are fully biodegradable, robust, and reusable.
 They also won under the Business Innovation Category of the Top 10 innovators global awards.